jaffa4/pathutil/README.md

 say $p.getdirlevel(2); # returns directory up to the second level

+say $p.tocygwin(); # returns the cygwin format of a Windows path, nothing happens if it is of other kind.<br>
+e.g. /cygdrive/d/music/after.mp4

+say $p.tomsys(); # returns the  msysformat of a Windows path, nothing happens if it is of other kind.<br>
+e.g. /d/music/after.mp4

 Also, it is possible to use them non-object oriented way.

 say Path::Util.getbasename("d:\\docs\\usage.txt");